Some hate rain, others love it – but one thing’s for sure: we all know what it is. Or do we?

 Now that we know what storm clouds look like, we can take a look at how to detect a weather front by looking at the sky – which can be indicative of rain in the next 24 to 72 hours.

 First of all, you’ll need to think back to periods when you had nimbostratus based rain – remember, those gray skies with longer periods of rain.
 Where does it usually come from?
-For example, here in the Netherlands, such rain fronts often arrive from the west, because that’s where low pressure areas are born before they move towards my country.
+For example, here in the Europe, such rain fronts often arrive from the west, because that’s where low pressure areas are born before they move towards my country.

 Then, it’s time to take a look at the skies into that direction and look for what is known as cirrostratus.
 It’s a bit of a haze – often, the blue skies are still visible, but with a white, milky layer of clouds in front of it, like this: